 - College course credits obtained within the last 10 years are not accepted automatically and will be at the discretion of the appropriate department.

 - Courses to be transferred must be equivalent to respective DSU courses.
-Credits are evaluated according the specific academic program the student is applying to.
+Credits are evaluated according to the specific academic program the student is applying to.